ricefarmer2002/Multi-omics_PathIntegrate/README.md

 Establishment of a reproducible workflow for future multi-omics integration studies.

 ### Acknowledgements
-This work was conducted as part of the MSc Bioinformatics research project at [Your University Name].
+This work was conducted as part of the MSc Bioinformatics research project at The University of Liverpool.
 Supervised by Dr. Francesco Del Carratore.